Uninsured And Underinsured Drivers

 - Contact Greaney Scudder Law Firm today for help if you have been injured by a hit-and-run driver; a driver without insurance; or if your damages exceed the policy limits of the other driver’s insurance.

 Typically, if damages exceed the policy limits of the driver who hit you, you can recover the remainder under the terms of your coverage with your insurance carrier.

 For example, suppose a driver carrying $50,000 in liability coverage hits you, causing $100,000 in damages.

 Since the other driver is only covered for $50,000, you can only recover half of your actual losses.

 However, depending on the terms of your own insurance coverage, you may be eligible to recover all or a portion of the remaining $50,000 from your insurer.

 If the driver was uninsured, you may be eligible to recover the full amount.

 My Insurance Company Told Me I’m Out Of Luck – What Should I Do?

 If your insurance company claims you aren’t covered for damages caused by an uninsured or underinsured driver, read your policy carefully.
 If you are unsure of any of the language included, contact our attorneys and we’ll take a look at your policy.
 In cases involving large insurance companies like State Farm and Allstate, customer service call centers aren’t always staffed by people who have a thorough understanding of either insurance or the law.
 As a result, what you’re told when speaking to a customer service representative could be wrong.

 We have the knowledge and resources needed to fight for you.
 Our attorneys understand how to hold insurance companies accountable and how to pursue them for bad faith insurance practices.
-To discuss your case, contact Greaney Scudder Law Firm today.
+To discuss your case, contact Greaney Scudder Law Firm by emailing us or calling us at 253-859-0220 today.